-Remediation is also permissible with implementation of the Mandatory Provider Remediation process at DMAS.
-The QRT has also discussed the possibility of financial sanctions for providers with multiple corrective action plans (CAPs) in specific areas of non compliance.
-In 2022 seven CAPS were issued.
+The implementation of the Mandatory Provider Remediation process at DMAS is hoped to help address some of these potential systemic issues at the provider level with targeted trainings and active interventions.
+In 2023 seven CAPS were issued.
 The QRT continues to reference the fact that DBHDS does not have consistently reliable contact information for 100% of its waiver providers in order to disseminate alert/training information and this continues to be an area of deficiency noted statewide.
-The QRT will also continue its review of surveillance data to determine if the PM or data source should be changed for the 2023 waiver renewal.